cgcardona/cgcardona.github.com/2013/feb/4_yc_investments_or_hackernews.md

-# What's produced more value--YCombinator's investments or HackerNews?
+# What's produced more value--YCombinator's investments or Hacker News?

 ## Intro